 What this means is different for every family.
 Some love adventure travel with kids.
 Others prefer to travel Europe with kids.
 Many families enjoy exploring their own country.

 Do your own research, choose destinations that tug at your heart and start planning.
+These stories by families who have been on a longer trip will help get you started.

 |Read More: Family Gap Year: Our Around the World Itinerary|